‘Stranger Things 2’ Trailer: Netflix Gives Season 2 Sneak Peek During Super Bowl

 While many family faces will return for Stranger Things 2, new cast members will include teen actors Dacre Montgomery and Sadie Sink, who will play step-siblings Billy and Max.
 Montgomery’s character is described as having a “violent and unpredictable nature,” while Sink’s character is a tomboy who has “a complicated history and is generally suspicious of those around her.”

-In addition, Sean Astin, Paul Reiser and Danish star Linnea Berthelsen will also be joining the Stranger Things cast for Season 2, according to the Hollywood Reporter.
+Also, Sean Astin, Paul Reiser, and Danish star Linnea Berthelsen will also be joining the Stranger Things cast for Season 2, according to the Hollywood Reporter.
 Astin will play Bob Newby, the manager of the local Hawkins RadioShack, while Reiser will play Dr. Owens, a member of the Department of Energy who is in charge of keeping the bizarre events of 1983 contained.
-Berthelsen will play Roman, a woman who does not live in Hawkins, but is somehow connected to the supernatural events at the lab.
+Berthelsen will play Roman, a woman who does not live in Hawkins but is somehow connected to the supernatural events at the lab.

 “There’s definitely a handful of really compelling new characters this season, but absolutely servicing the core group first and foremost,” Levy told THR.